lschoe/mpyc/README.md

-# MPyC -- Secure Multiparty Computation in Python.
+# MPyC -- Secure Multiparty Computation in Python

 MPyC supports secure *m*-party computation tolerating a dishonest minority of up to *t* passively corrupt parties, where *m &ge; 1* and *0 &le; t &le; (m-1)/2*.
 The underlying protocols are based on threshold secret sharing over prime